Test your knowledge of trade policies and how they influence economic growth and extend overseas markets with this 14-question A level quiz.

 Q4.
 What is comparative advantage?

-Where a good or service can be produced more efficiently and inexpensively in one location than another due to the particular characteristics of that location.
+Where something can be produced cheaper in one location than another

 Q5.
 Which of these is NOT a reason for international trade?